Alex Gibney: Life and career

-Gibney's frequent documentary mode is the expository style akin to Ken Burns- in which the filmmaker relies on testimony from subjects involved in the subject matter and voice-over narration.
+Gibney frequently employs a narrative strategy akin to that of Ken Burns in which the filmmaker relies on testimony from those involved in the events recounted together with voice-over narration.

 Gibney's Taxi to the Dark Side premiered at the 2007 Tribeca Film Festival where it won Best Documentary.
 The film probes the killing of a taxi driver named Dilawar at Bagram Air Force Base in Afghanistan.

 Gibney is president of Jigsaw Productions, which produces independent films, documentaries and television series.
 On June 16, 2020, Imagine Entertainment, a film, television and documentary production company run by Brian Grazer and Ron Howard, invested in and acquired an ownership stake in the company.
 Gibney has been honored by the Yale Film Studies program for his contributions to film culture.
 In 2010, Utne Reader listed him as one of "25 Visionaries Who Are Changing Your World."

 His 2013 film We Steal Secrets: The Story of WikiLeaks, is a comprehensive look at WikiLeaks, Julian Assange, and Chelsea Manning.
 The Wikileaks organization itself has objected to the way Gibney portrayed it, and has posted a line-by-line rebuttal to the entire film.
 Gibney posted a rebuttal.

 In 2015, Gibney received the inaugural Hitchens Prize, awarded in honor of the late writer Christopher Hitchens.
 Gibney had previously collaborated with Hitchens on a documentary film adaption of Hitchens's book The Trial of Henry Kissinger.

 Gibney's most recent projects include work on The Armstrong Lie (about Lance Armstrong), Catching Hell (a contribution to ESPN's '30 for 30' series which looks at "The Inning" in Game 6 of the 2003 National League Championship Series), Going Clear (a documentary about Scientology), Dirty Money (doc-series that explores corporate greed and corruption), The Looming Tower (fiction series based on the book by Lawrence Wright of which he directed the pilot), and The Inventor: Out for Blood in Silicon Valley, which premiered at Sundance 2019.

-In 2023 Gibney showed the first part of two-part documentary at the Berlin film festival called Boom!
+In 2023, Gibney showed the first part of two-part documentary at the Berlin film festival called Boom!
 Boom!
-The World Vs Boris Becker, concerning the life of troubled German tennis star Boris Becker.
+The World vs. Boris Becker, concerning the life of troubled German tennis star Boris Becker.
 In March 2023 he announced that he was “several months” into a documentary film called Musk, about entrepreneur Elon Musk.

+In December 2024, it was reported that Gibney and Anonymous Content were working on a documentary on Luigi Mangione, the alleged shooter involved in the killing of UnitedHealthCare CEO Brian Thompson.

 Gibney writes for The Atlantic, and has written for Huffington Post and other publications.

-He has been a resident of Summit, New Jersey.